janewang/Instafun_public/README.md

 Instafun
 ========

-Instafun is a node-express-bootstrap application built for the author to understand Backbone.js.
-Thanks for visiting!
-You may find me on github at github.com/janewang.
+Instafun is an Express application with some Backbone.
+Thanks for visiting and enjoy!

 Play with it here: http://instafun.herokuapp.com/